A Graph Neural Network for the Era of Large Atomistic Models: Results

 \subsection{Benchmarking}

 The DPA3 model is evaluated using five test cases established in the literature, as depicted in Fig.~\ref{fig:result}.
 In each case, the DPA3 models are trained as MLIPs, with a focus on achieving high accuracy in predicting energies, forces, and stress tensors.
 The results are then compared with those from state-of-the-art MLIP architectures.
 In these benchmarks, we did not prioritize the accuracy of property calculations, primarily because the DPA3 model is designed to be smooth and conservative, thus convergence in force field error will inherently lead to convergence in property calculation error~\cite{fu2025learning}.
-In all instances, the maximum model size of the DPA3 is limited by the memory capacity of the GPU hardware accessible to the authors during the training period, specifically the Nvidia A800 GPU, which features 80GB of memory.
+In all instances, the maximum model size of the DPA3 is limited by the memory capacity of the GPU hardware accessible to the authors during the training period, specifically the Nvidia A800 GPU, which features 80GB of memory. \recheck{For each benchmark dataset, we adopt the evaluation metric (MAE or RMSE) established in previous studies to enable a direct and equitable comparison with published baselines. }

 We first benchmark DPA3 on the SPICE-MACE-OFF~\cite{kovacs2023mace}, which was developed by Kov\'acs et.al.~for training a MLIP for organic small molecule tasks.
 The dataset comprises 1M configurations (95\% for training/validation and 5\% for test) with each labeled with the $\omega$B97M-D3(BJ)/def2-TZVPPD~\cite{najibi2018nonlocal, weigend2005balanced, rappoport2010property, grimme2011effect, grimme2010consistent} XC functional and basis set.
 We have kept the division of the training, validation and test sets as the Ref.~\cite{kovacs2023mace}, and compare the DPA3 model with MACE-OFF23(M) (MACE(M) in short), MACE-OFF23(L) (MACE(L) in short), EScAIP~\cite{qu2024importance} and eSEN~\cite{fu2025learning} models.
-In this benchmark, we evaluate the DPA3 model with configurations of 6, 12, and 24 layers, denoted as DPA3-L6, DPA3-L12, and DPA3-L24, respectively.
+In this benchmark, we evaluate the DPA3 model with configurations of \recheck{3}, 6, 12, and 24 layers, denoted as \recheck{DPA3-L3}, DPA3-L6, DPA3-L12, and DPA3-L24, respectively.
 Additional hyper-parameters of the model are detailed in Section~\ref{sec:hyperparameters}.

 To deliver a comprehensive evaluation of a model's performance on a test case consisting of multiple datasets, we introduce an averaged error metric calculated in logarithmic space: the Logarithmic Weighted Average Root Mean Square Error (LWARMSE) or Mean Absolute Error (LWAMAE), defined as follows: